What is Gedmatch? Gedmatch is an helpful website with free DNA analysis tools.

 You want to keep it just like this for Gedmatch.

-Ah, did I already say that Gedmatch is amazing?
-These tools, while sometimes a little complicated, will really help you with genetic genealogy.
+Did I tell you that Gedmatch is amazing?
+These tools, while sometimes appearing a little complicated, will really help you with genetic genealogy.

 Whether you are searching for your biological parents, or just trying to make sure that the family tree that you are building is correct, Gedmatch can make it happen.
 With a little research and elbow grease from you, of course.